 A bond is required along with the initial license application.
 A minimum bond amount of \$100.00 is due at the time of application.
-The Treasurer may increase the amount of the required bond.
+The Treasurer may also require a bond for license renewals.
+The Treasurer may increase the amount of the required bond based on the following: type of venue, size of venue, ticket price, prior history of delinquency and other risk factors as determined by the Treasurer.